ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/function-multiversioning/semantics.md

 ## What is function multiversioning?

-Function multiversioning allows compiling several implementations of a function into the same binary and then selecting the most appropriate version at runtime.
-The intention is to take advantage of hardware features for accelerating your application at function level granularity.
+Function multiversioning allows the compiling of several implementations of a function into the same binary and then selects the most appropriate version at runtime.
+The benefit of this is that the developer can take advantage of hardware features to accelerate applications at function level granularity.

-To specify a function version you can annotate its declaration with either of  `__attribute__((target_version("name")))` or `__attribute__((target_clones("name",...)))`, where "name" denotes one or more architectural features separated by '+'.
+To specify a function version, you can annotate its declaration with either of  `__attribute__((target_version("name")))` or `__attribute__((target_clones("name",...)))`, where "name" denotes one or more architectural features separated by '+'.

 This annotation implies a dependency between a function version and the feature set it is specified for.
 The compiler generates optimized versions of the function for the specified targets.
-The `target_clones` attribute behaves just like `target_version` but specifies multiple versions for the same function definition.
-The former is perhaps suitable for functions that the compiler can optimize differently depending on the requested features, whereas the latter allows the user to manually optimize a version at the source level using intrinsics or inline assembly.
+The `target_clones` attribute behaves in the same way as `target_version`, but specifies multiple versions for the same function definition.
+The former is suitable for functions that the compiler can optimize differently depending on the requested features, whereas the latter allows the user to manually optimize a version at the source level using intrinsics or inline assembly.

 A hardware platform may support multiple architectural features from the dependency sets, or it may not support any.